 \subsection{Application: Voltage-Driven Synaptic Plasticity}

 As an outlook, an application is proposed for the studied synaptic weights.
-In ref.\ \cite{garg2022voltage, gargUnsupervisedLocalLearning2025}, N.\ Garg et al.\ proposed Voltage-dependent synaptic plasticity (VDSP) for circuit implementation of online learning with memristive synapse.
-This rule is based on the following principle: at the time of a post-synaptic neuron spike on a given synapse, the membrane potential of the pre-synaptic neuron is measured.
-A Hebbian learning rule is then used: if the membrane potential is low, the pre-synaptic neuron just fired, \textit{i.e.}, the temporal correlation is positive and therefore the synapse should be potentiated.
+In refs.\ \cite{garg2022voltage, gargUnsupervisedLocalLearning2026}, N.\ Garg et al.\ proposed Voltage-dependent synaptic plasticity (VDSP) for circuit implementation of online learning with memristive synapses.
+We verify that operating the scaled ferroelectric weights with short pulses allows energy gains without compromising application-level performance.
+This Hebbian plasticity rule is based on the following principle: at the time of a post-synaptic neuron spike on a given synapse, the membrane potential of the pre-synaptic neuron is measured.
+If the membrane potential is low, the pre-synaptic neuron just fired, \textit{i.e.}, the temporal correlation is positive and therefore the synapse should be potentiated.
 In contrast, if the membrane potential is high, it means that the pre-synaptic neuron is about to fire: there is an anti-correlation.
 In this case, the synapse should be depressed.
 This bio-inspired plasticity rule is implemented by directly converting the neuron membrane potential into a programming pulse.
 Therefore, this simplifies the implementation of spike timing-dependent synaptic plasticity (STDP) by avoiding complex pulse shaping and overlapping circuits, and fully leverages the analog programming of memristors.
-To predict the learning ability of the circuit, a simulation framework described in ref.\ \cite{gargUnsupervisedLocalLearning2025} is based on a device model describing the change in weight as a function of the programming voltage and of the initial weight.
+To predict the learning ability of the circuit, the simulation framework described in ref.\ \cite{gargUnsupervisedLocalLearning2026} is used.
+It is not based on the description of the final weight as a function of the voltage amplitude as in eq.\ \ref{eq:updaterule}.
+Instead, it is based on a device model describing the change in weight as a function of the programming voltage and of the initial weight.